Multi-label Node Classification On Graph-Structured Data: Multi-label Graph Generator Framework

 In the previous sections, we analyzed various real-world dataset properties which could influence a method's performance.
 We now develop a multi-label graph generator that will allow us to build datasets with tunable properties for a holistic evaluation.
 With our proposed framework we can build datasets with \textit{high multi-label character, varying feature quality, varying label homophily, and CCNS similarity}.
 We now describe the two main steps of our multi-label graph generator.

-\textbf{Multi-label generator.} In the first step, we generate a multi-label dataset using \textsc{Mldatagen} \citep{tomas2014framework}.
-We start by fixing the number of labels ($|L|=c$) and features ($|F|=m$).
-We then construct a hypersphere, $H \in \mathbb{R}^{|F|}$ centered at the origin and has a unit radius.
-Corresponding to each label in $L$ we then generate a smaller hypersphere with a random radius but with the condition that it is contained in $H$.
-We now start populating the smaller hyperspheres with randomly generated datapoints with $|F|$ dimensions.
+\textbf{Multi-label generator.} In the first step, we generate a multi-label dataset using \textsc{Mldatagen} \citep{tomas2014framework}. {We start by fixing the total number of labels and features.
+We then construct a hypersphere, $H \in \mathbb{R}^{|\mathcal{F}|}$ centered at the origin and has a unit radius.
+Corresponding to each label in set $\mathcal{L}$ we then generate a smaller hypersphere with a random radius but with the condition that it is contained in $H$.
+We now start populating the smaller hyperspheres with randomly generated datapoints with $|\mathcal{F}|$ dimensions.
 Note that each datapoint may lie in a number of overlapping hyperspheres.
 The labels of the datapoint then correspond to the hyperspheres it lies in.

 \textbf{Graph generator.} Having constructed the multi-label dataset, we now construct edges between the data points by using a social distance attachment model \citep{boguna2004models}.
-In particular, for two given datapoints $x_i$ and $x_j$, we compute the hamming distance between their label vectors denoted by $d(x_i,x_j)$.
-We then construct an edge $(x_i,x_j)$ with probability given by
+In particular, for two given datapoints (nodes) $i$ and $j$, their corresponding feature vectors are their coordinates given $\mathbf{x}_i$ and $\mathbf{x}_j$ respectively.
+The corresponding label vectors are denoted by $\mathbf{y}_i$ and $\mathbf{y}_j$.
+We denote the hamming distance between the label vectors of nodes $i$ and $j$ by $d(\mathbf{y}_i,\mathbf{y}_j)$.
+We then construct an edge between datapoints (nodes) $i$ and $j$, $(i,j)$ with probability given by

 where $\alpha$ is a homophily parameter, $b$ is the characteristic distance at which $p_{ij}={1\over 2}$.
 Note that the edge density is dictated by both the parameters $\alpha$ and $b$.
 A larger $b$ would result in denser graphs.
 A larger homophily parameter $\alpha$ would assign a higher connection probability to the node pairs with shorter distances or nodes with similar labels.
 In particular, it is a random geometric graph model, which in the limit of large system size (number of nodes) and high homophily (large $\alpha$) leads to sparsity, non-trivial clustering coefficient and positive degree assortativity \citep{talaga2020}, properties exhibited by real-world networks.
 By using different combinations of values of $\alpha$ and $b$, we can control the connection probability and further the label homophily of the generated synthetic graphs.
 We perform an extensive empirical analysis to study the relationship between $\alpha$, $b$, and the label homophily of the generated datasets.
 We provide detailed instructions to use our synthetic data generator and our empirical analysis in Appendix \ref{sec:parameterstudy}.